-Maxine Waters Tells Bill O'Reilly, 'I Cannot be Intimidated'
+Maxine Waters Tells Bill O'Reilly 'I Cannot Be Intimidated'

 Waters said that when a woman "stands up and speaks truth to power" there will be "attempts to put her down," before adding, "I am not going to be put down, I am not going anywhere.
 I am going to stay on the issues."

 The long-time Democratic Calif.
-Rep resentative also questioned the credibility of O'Reilly and Fox News founder Roger Ailes who, she noted, "have been sued by women" for sexual harassment.
+Representative also questioned the credibility of O'Reilly and Fox News founder Roger Ailes who, she noted, "have been sued by women" for sexual harassment.

 O'Reilly's comments — which were slammed as racist and sexist on social media — came during Tuesday morning's Fox & Friends.
 The show's hosts aired a clip of Waters denouncing President Donald Trump in a speech, to which O'Reilly responded: “I didn’t hear a word she said.
 I was looking at the James Brown wig.
 If we have a picture, it’s the same one.”